Available Types of Financial Aid

 Only Louisiana residents, and in some cases students who may not be Louisiana residents but whose non-custodial parents are Louisiana residents, are eligible for consideration.
 Go Grant is available only during semesters in which recipients are enrolled at least half time and concurrently receiving Federal Pell Grant funding.
 Students 25 and older by the first calendar year of the award year receive priority consideration.
 Due to limited funding some eligible students may not be funded.

 State regulations limit Go Grant funding to $1500 per semester, $3000 per academic year.
-LSUHSC New Orleans awards funding based on the maximum level for recipients assessed the maximum University Fee for the semester, and half of the maximum level for students assessed less than the maximum University Fee for the semester (due to reduced course load).
+LSUHSC New Orleans awards funding based on the maximum level for recipients assessed the maximum Tuition for the semester, and half of the maximum level for students assessed less than the maximum Tuition for the semester (due to reduced course load).
 Students taking less than six hours in a semester are ineligible for Go Grant funding for the semester.

-Selected candidates receive the lesser of the amounts discussed above or an amount that brings total grant funding up to 60% of calculated financial need for the semester at the time the candidate is selected for funding.
-Students already receiving 60% of calculated financial need form other gift assistance (at the time of Go Grant award) do not receive Go Grant funding.
+Selected candidates receive the lesser of the amounts discussed above or an amount that brings total grant funding up to calculated financial need for the semester at the time the candidate is selected for funding.
+Students already receiving calculated financial need form other gift assistance (at the time of Go Grant award) do not receive Go Grant funding.

 LSUHSC New Orleans selects Go Grant Recipients on a semester by semester basis shortly after the 14th class day of each semester.
 If available funding is insufficient to fund all eligible candidates for the semester, candidates are funded in Free Application for Federal Student Aid (FAFSA) process date order, with students meeting the age priority criteria discussed above receiving some additional priority consideration.
 New and continuing students as well as first time and prior Go Grant recipients are considered on an equal basis.
 Due to limited available funding, some students receiving Go Grants in the Fall semester may not be funded in the Spring semester.

 For more information regarding Louisiana Go Grant please visit https://mylosfa.la.gov/students-parents/scholarships-grants/go-grant/.